linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Cross-Sectional Factor-Based Models and Trading Strategies.md

 To give a basic idea of how this process may be performed, we use the five factors introduced earlier in this entry: EBITDA/EV, revisions, share repurchase, momentum, and earnings growth.
 These are a subset of the factors that we use in the factor trading strategy model discussed later in the entry.
 We choose a limited number of factors for ease of exposition.
 In particular, we emphasize those factors that possess more interesting empirical characteristics.

-Figure 5(A) presents summary statistics of monthly returns of long-short portfolios con structed from these factors.
+Figure 5(A) presents summary statistics of monthly returns of long-short portfolios constructed from these factors.
 We observe that the average monthly return ranges from  $-0.05\%$  for the earnings growth to  $0.90\%$  for the momentum factor.
 The  $t$ -statistics for the mean return are significant at the  $95\%$  level for the EBITDA/EV, share repurchase, and momentum factors.
 The monthly volatility ranges from  $3.77\%$  for the revisions factor to  $7.13\%$  for the momentum factor.
 In other words, the return and risk characteristics among factors vary significantly.
 We note that the greatest monthly drawdown has been large to very large for all of the factors, implying significant downside risk.
 Overall, the results suggest that there is a systematic premium associated with the EBITDA/EV, share repurchase, and momentum factors.

 Let pctPos and pctNeg denote the fraction of positive and negative returns over time, respectively.
 These measures offer another way of interpreting the strength and consistency of the returns to a factor.
 For example, EBITDA/EV and momentum have  $t$ -statistics of 2.16 and 1.90, respectively, indicating that the former is stronger.
 However, pctPos (pctNeg) are 0.55 versus 0.61 (0.45 versus 0.39) showing that positive returns to momentum occur more frequently.
 This may provide reassurance of the